 Our aim is to support and reassure parents and carers and welcome them and their child into our setting and help remove pressure on parents/carers and children.
-Developmentally most children will not be wearing nappies when they enter into our early years setting unless medical needs have been identified.
-This intimate care policy supports the aims to ensure all three year olds can access our provision and receive their entitlement.
+Children should not be wearing nappies when they enter into our early years setting and school unless medical needs have been identified.
+This intimate care policy supports the aims to ensure all three year olds can access our provision and receive thei r entitlement.